eTextile/Synth/Firmware/README.md

 - **CPUSpeed** :  600MHz
 - **Optimize** :  Faster

-### eTextile-Synthetizer / Firmware
-- **Arduino** : /Synth-master/Firmware/main/main.ino

-### eTextile-Synthetizer / Powering !
+### Powering the eTextile-Synthetizer
-- The Teensy **Micro USB Type B** will not power the eTextile-Synthetizer
+- The Teensy Micro USB Type B **will not power** the eTextile-Synthetizer
-- You must connect the included power cable with a power adapter or your laptop USB plug
+- You must use the included power cable with an **5Volts AC/DC power Plug** or your laptop USB plug

+### Program Synopsis
+The embedded Software is implementing **image analysis algorithms** on the E256 eTextile-matrix-sensor to design a new tactile interaction vocabulary.
+- **Bilinear interpolation** The 16x16 Analog pressure sensor values are interpolated with a bilinear algorithm
+- **Blob tracking** The interpolated pressure matrix sensor values are analyzed with a Connected Component Labelling algorithm
+- **Blob ID management** each blob is tracked in space and time using single chained linked list
+- **Blob shape and movement characterisation** Blobs coordinates, size and pressure are used to play music with the eTextile matrix sensor

 ### eTextile-Synthetizer / Benchmark
   - ADC_INPUT : ...
 FPS